CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 -   The codebase has undergone significant refactoring to break down large UI components into smaller, more manageable sub-components.
 -   Theming is centralized in `globals.css` and leverages ShadCN's HSL variable system.
 -   Environment variables in `.env.local` are critical for Firebase client configuration and Google Sheets API server-side access.
     -   `SHOP_ITEMS_GOOGLE_SHEET_RANGE` now supports comma-separated sheet names/ranges for fetching shop data from multiple tabs.
+Parsing logic for Utility items has been enhanced to handle combined Category/SubCategory values (e.g., "Utility Bomb") and map them correctly.
 -   Error handling is present for data fetching and Firebase operations, often using toast notifications.
 -   The rulebook content provided by the user (shop items, abilities, combat rules) is extensive and implies a long-term goal of creating a very rich and interactive digital companion.
 Much of this is not yet implemented but informs the design of data structures.
 -   The "Investigations" feature has been renamed to "NPC Generator".